carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

     * **ID**: `Bye`
     * **Text**: `Bye, Popsy!`

 This will do for now.
-Hit `ctrl/cmd-s` to save your project, and the dialog tree resource.
+Hit `ctrl/cmd-s` to save your project and the dialog tree resource.

 !!! tip
     It may be useless to say at this point, but keep your options IDs meaningful and "talking" (no pun intended).
 Find your own conventions, but remember you will have to navigate your dialogs in scripts by these identifiers, so choose names that are love letters to your future self.

 To see our dialog in action, we need to start it somehow.
 In the context of our game, we'll simply start the dialog when we click on our companion character in the room.

-Locate the secondary character in Popochiu main dock, and open its script clicking on the **Open in Script** icon.
+Locate the secondary character in Popochiu main dock, and open its script by clicking on the **Open in Script** icon.
 Find the `_on_click()` function and edit it like this:

 ```gdscript